jcblw/metalsmith-phantom/README.md

 > Your javascript will need to know how to handle these two states.
 I don't supply that

-This helps with issues of Google indexing frontend Javascript project.
+This helps with issues of Google indexing frontend only Javascript projects.

 ## Setup

 First off you need a Metalsmith project.
-The install `metalsmith-phantom` into your project.
+Then install `metalsmith-phantom` into your project.

 	npm install metalsmith-phantom -S